Birmingham B1 1RF

 We look forward to welcoming you.
 If you have any queries or require any assistance please phone 0370 901 1227.

-The nearest railway station is Birmingham New Street Station, Victoria Square exit is approximately 360 metres (393 yards) from The Mailbox complex, a 5-minute walk away.
+The nearest railway station is Birmingham New Street Station; the Navigation Street exit is approximately 360 metres (393 yards) from The Mailbox complex, a 5-minute walk away.
 The station offers national and regional rail connections and is the hub for South West bound buses across the city.

 The streets surrounding the attraction are paved and well lit.
 There is a combination of steps and slight slopes.
 Lifts and escalators are used inside The Mailbox complex.